waku-org/research/docs/incentivisation.md

 Other options could be:
 1. the client pays after the fact;
 2. the client pays partly upfront and partly after the fact;
-3. a centralized third party (either trusted or semi-trusted, like a smart contract) ensures atomicity;
+3. a centralised third party (either trusted or semi-trusted, like a smart contract) ensures atomicity;
 4. cryptographically ensured atomicity (similar to atomic swaps, Lightning, or Hopr).

 Our design considerations are: